Two people walking through a solar farm

 Is your land suitable for a solar farm or battery storage?

-But is your land suitable for a renewable power development?
+But is your land suitable for a renewable power development, like ground-mounted Solar PV or battery storage?
 That could depend on factors such as the size of your land, its location or its legal status.
 Some points are critical, but others can be worked around.
-To find out more, just ask yourself the six questions below.
+To find out more, just ask yourself the five questions below.

 At Centrica Business Solutions, we’re here to help you, so if you have any further queries about the criteria for a solar or battery development, just contact us using the details at the bottom of the page.